rapid7/insightconnect-workflows/workflows/Delete_O365_Emails_with_Slack/help.md

 # Description

-This workflow will delete emails matching given search criteria by sending a notification to InisghtConnect with Slack.
-It will look for any emails that match the body, subject, and from.
+This workflow will delete emails matching given search criteria by sending a notification to InsightConnect with Slack.
+It will look for any emails that match the 'body', 'subject', and 'from'.
 It can either automatically delete these emails or prompt the user for further action.

 # Key Features